 I always thought I had a major sweet tooth but I’ve been finding lately that there are plenty of people out there who like things much much sweeter than I do.
 I already cut the sugar in half from the original recipe but found that even that was a bit sweet for my taste.
 So start of with a little less sugar- it’s easy enough to add more if you feel it needs it.

 This was a big hit around here.
-Again, persimmon punch is typically served cold but I also thought it was great when it was still warm… I kept sneaking a spoonful or two while it was cooling.
+Again, most people serve persimmon punch when it’s cold but it’s also great when still warm… I kept sneaking a spoonful or two while it was cooling.
 The yang and warmth of the cinnamon and ginger would be great on a cold fall or winter night.

 In a large saucepan, add the ginger and 5 cups of water.
 Bring to a boil, then reduce heat and simmer, covered, for 20 minutes.
 Remove the pieces of ginger and pour the liquid into a heatproof container.
 In the same saucepan bring the cinnamon sticks and 5 cups of water to a boil, then reduce heat and simmer, covered, for 30 minutes.
 Remove the cinnamon sticks, reserving for garnish.

 Pour the ginger-infused water into the cinnamon-infused water and add 1/2 cup sugar, honey, rice wine and stir until the sugar has dissolved.
 Taste and add sugar, if desired.
 Bring to a boil then removed from heat and cool to room temperature.
 Cover and place in the refrigerator.

 About one hour prior to serving, de-stem the dried persimmon and cut out a small piece near the stem area and place a walnut in the center.
 Place the persimmons in the punch to soften.
 Serve with a cinnamon stick and softened persimmon, if desired.